zhero-web-sec/zhero-web-sec.github.io/_publications/2024-09-18-paper-title-number-3.md

 ## Introduction
 Some time after publishing my previous research on Next.js, I was left with a feeling of unfinished business.
 That work had sparked my curiosity, and I sensed that this framework still had more secrets to unveil.
 So, I grabbed my pickaxe once more and delved back into the depths of its source code.

 It turned out to be a good decision.
 The findings from this new research have had a significant impact on the ecosystem, and their application in the context of bug bounty programs has been remarkable (*after all, one can't survive on love, fresh water, and code reviews alone*).
-This led to numerous reports being submitted, cumulatively amounting to a beautiful a six-figure sum in bounties.
+This led to numerous reports being submitted, cumulatively amounting to a beautiful six-figure sum in bounties.

 As you've probably guessed, this article will focus on the highly popular Next.js — an open-source JavaScript framework based on React, developed and maintained by Vercel.